 Some Findings That Suggest Preeclampsia

 If preeclampsia is suspected, urine protein is measured; hypertension plus proteinuria indicates preeclampsia.
-Urine dipstick testing is used routinely, but if diagnosis is unclear, urine protein may be measured in a 24-h collection.
+Urine dipstick testing is used routinely, but if diagnosis is unclear, urine protein may be measured in a 24-hour collection.
 Many laboratories can more rapidly assess urine protein by measuring and calculating the urine protein:urine creatinine ratio.
+Proteinuria is no longer required to diagnose preeclampsia; abnormal laboratory or clinical findings of preeclampsia in patients with hypertension may also confirm preeclampsia.

 If DVT is suspected, lower-extremity duplex ultrasonography is done.

 Edema is common and usually benign (physiologic) during late pregnancy.

 Physiologic edema is reduced by lying in the left lateral decubitus position, elevating the lower extremities, using compression stockings, and wearing loose clothing that does not restrict blood flow.

 Hypertension and proteinuria indicate preeclampsia; absence of proteinuria does not exclude preeclampsia.